AvaloniaUI/Avalonia-XPF-Samples/src/ActiproApp/readme.md

 ### XPF Licensing
 This project includes the XPF NuGet feed, which is configured in [`NuGet.Config`](./NuGet.config).
 The XPF package source and csproj utilize an environment variable (%XpfLicenseKey%) for authentication.
-To ensure proper package resolution, set your XpfLicenseKey API key as an environment variable before restoring dependencies.
+- Set your XPF license key as the `XpfLicenseKey` environment variable before restoring dependencies.
+- Alternatively, add your XPF license key directly in [`NuGet.Config`](./NuGet.config) and [`ActiproApp.csproj`](./ActiproApp.csproj)

 ### Actipro Licensing
 This app requires Actipro license keys to be provided in [`App.xaml.cs`](./App.xaml.cs)